 What is Correlation Investing?

-From Investopedia, “correlation” is defined as, “In the world of finance, a statistical measure of how two securities move in relation to each other.
+From Investopedia, “correlation” is defined: “In the world of finance, a statistical measure of how two securities move in relation to each other.
 Correlations are used in advanced portfolio management.”
 Correlation buying and selling has a role in every portfolio, no matter how advanced the investor.

 The reason for this is simple: fuel costs are more than 40 percent of an airline’s expenses.
 When the price of oil goes up, the share price for airlines stocks go down.
-For an easy correlation trade, investors could buy shares of the exchange traded fund for oil, United States Oil (NYSE: USO), when the price of crude rises.
-At the same time, shares of the exchange traded fund for the airline sector, Guggenheim Airline (NYSE: FAA), could be shorted.
+For an easy correlation trade, investors could buy shares of the exchange-traded fund for oil, United States Oil (NYSE: USO), when the price of crude rises.
+At the same time, shares of the exchange-traded fund for the airline sector, Guggenheim Airlines (NYSE: FAA), could be shorted.